-Introducing a dog to a cat’s home is deemed as a process at all times.
+Introducing a dog to a cat’s home is deemed a process at all times.
 Although you think your cat gets along with everyone and everything, it is by nature of both of the animals that you will have to gradually acquaint both the cat and the dog.
-In these steps you will learn how each animal feels about one another and how they feel about their personal space.
+In these steps, you will learn how each animal feels about one another and how they feel about their personal space.
 This is especially true for the cat, as they are very particular about their space and intruders.

 Before They Meet

-Before the cat and dog meets, you need to make sure the dog is comfortable in their new environment.
+Before the cat and dog meet, you need to make sure the dog is comfortable in their new environment.
 You do not want to introduce a dog to two new things at once; this can be overwhelming and produce a negative effect.

 When entering the home, make sure the dog is on the leash.
 You do not want to give the dog free reign of the home just yet.
 You need to establish a controlled environment from the start.
 Make sure the cats are in a separate room before you bring the dog inside the home.

 You also want to make sure that your cat sees change before bringing the new dog in.
 This ensures that the cat does not blame the dog for all the changes.
 You might also want to place things like towels, etc. that smell like the animals by each the cat and the dog.
 This allows them to get used to the smell of one another.

 Taking Baby Steps Is the Key when introducting a Dog to a Cats Home

 As mentioned above, you want to take it one step at a time.
 When you first introduce your pets to each other, you want it to be in a controlled environment that is also safe.
 The best way to go about this is through the use of crates.
 Your dog must be in their crate at all times when the cat is present.
 The best thing to do is have the dog in the crate in the same room while you are giving attention to your cat.
 This allows the cat to get accustomed to the dog being there.
 This also shows the cat that the dog will not harm them.